Abhishek-kroy/Hand_Calculator/README.md

-# Finger Calculator
+# Hand Calculator

-## Overview

-The Finger Calculator is an interactive Python application that allows users to perform basic arithmetic operations using hand gestures captured via a webcam.
+The Hand Calculator is an interactive Python application that allows users to perform basic arithmetic operations using hand gestures captured via a webcam.
 It leverages computer vision techniques to detect and count fingers for inputting numbers (0-5) and recognizes specific hand gestures to select mathematical operations (addition, subtraction, multiplication, division).
 This project demonstrates the integration of OpenCV for video processing and MediaPipe for real-time hand landmark detection.

 The application runs in a loop, guiding the user through stages: capturing the first number, capturing the second number, selecting an operation via gesture or keyboard, and displaying the result.
 It includes features like gesture debouncing, averaging finger counts for stability, and visual feedback on the screen.